Library Documentation

 Greater-Than

-Returns True if the left side is greater than the right side.
+Greater-Than returns True if the left value is greater than the right value.

 Greater-Than : value => trait (value value -> Boolean)